 Is there a requirement to store and use original price?
 Resolved.
 [Bugher: I don’t think so]

 The b2b specific conversions for UoM replacement and UNSPSC – what is the data source and how is it managed?
 Resolved.
 [Colin: The data source is a table in .com.
 There system of record according to George is xpedx.com.
 There is no GUI on the site to enter this.]

+What is the “Start Page URL” shown in the Call Center Customer Integration Screen xls ?
+How does it get populated into Sterling and how is it used?

 Assumptions